The Melville Farm

 “This certifies that we esteem Josiah Melvin a suitable person to retail spiritous liquors in the town of Packersfield and lives in a suitable place to serve the public and he is licensed accordingly.”

-Struthers states that the family first lived in a small house north of the present buildings and ran his liquor business in an attached shed.
-He is supposed to have built the house that stood on its current site until that house was burned in a fire in 1925.
-Could the small house have been that of Jacob Foster?
-What happened to the Wheeler house and tavern?
-Josiah seems to have built the town’s first store across the road from his house.
+Parke Struthers states that the family first lived in a small house north of the present buildings and ran his liquor business in an attached shed.
+The small house was undoubtedly that of Jacob Foster.
+(D-4-15) The town’s first minister left Packersfield at that time selling his house to Jonas Minot.
+It was part of that man’s gift to his son-in-law.
+The house that Josiah built stood on its current site until that house was destroyed in a fire in 1925.
 He had a potash manufacturing operation as well.
 Sarah (d.
 1811) and Josiah (d.
-1818) died there and are buried in the village cemetery.
-(At Jonas’ request the New Hampshire legislature legally changed the family’s last name to “Melville.”)
+1818) died there and are buried in the Village Cemetery.
+Josiah had the family name legally changed to ”Melville” in 1811.